Annual Notification and Compliance

 Student Well-Being provides education on a variety of wellness issues, including alcohol and other drugs.
 Services include:

-• Deterra Bags ADD LINK: A drug deactivation system available free through Student Well-Being.
+• Deterra Bags: A drug deactivation system available free through the Student Well-Being office (204 Norwood Hall).
 One bag can neutralize up to 15 pills, 2oz of liquid, or 2 nicotine patches.

 Crisis Text Line: Text HOME to 741741 from anywhere in the United States, anytime.
 Crisis Text Line is here for any crisis.
 A live, trained Crisis Counselor receives the text and responds, all from their secure online platform.
 This service is not for medical emergencies.